2025 Triennial August 28 - October 26

 The Works on Water 2025 Triennial is a multi-sited exhibition and series of public art interventions made on, in, and with urban bodies of water, created in response to our global climate crisis.
-A full schedule of events can be found here.

 OPEN HOURS